Auntie Mame (film): Plot

 Patrick announces to Mame that he is engaged to Gloria Upson, a girl approved by Babcock from a "restricted" community in Connecticut called Mountebank.
-Mame is initially angered by the change in his character, but relents to please him.
+Initially angered by the change in Patrick's character, Mame relents to please him.
 She also sabotages O'Bannion's attempted wooing by sending Agnes to a party in her place, lying to O'Bannion that Agnes is a secret heiress.
-When Agnes returns, she barely remembers the evening, thinking they saw a movie with a wedding scene.
-After Mame meets Gloria, who proves to be spoiled and prejudiced, she visits Gloria's parents in Mountebank at their house, "Upson Downs", some time later.
-Finding them to be boorish and anti-Semitic, she invites them and Gloria to a dinner party at her apartment with Patrick, Babcock, and some of her friends.
+When an inebriated Agnes returns, she barely remembers the evening; she thinks they saw a movie with a wedding scene and that O'Bannion was keen to meet her mother but abandoned her on the way to the working-class neighborhood.
+After meeting Gloria, who proves to be spoiled and bigoted, Mame visits Gloria's parents in Mountebank at their house, "Upson Downs".
+Finding them boorish and anti-Semitic, Mame invites them and Gloria to a dinner party at her apartment with Patrick, Babcock, and an assortment of friends.

-On the night of the party, Patrick meets Mame's new secretary Pegeen, and the two are attracted to each other; Agnes also lives there, now pregnant due to her night with O'Bannion and presumed to be unmarried.
+On the night of the party, Patrick meets Mame's new secretary, Pegeen, and the two are attracted to each other; Agnes also lives there, now pregnant due to her night with O'Bannion and presumed to be unmarried.
 The entire party is choreographed to show up the Upsons: Lindsay surprises the attendees with galleys from Mame's autobiography, reminding Patrick of forgotten adventures.
 The book's release prompts a telegram from O'Bannion demanding half the royalties for his efforts, also revealing that he married Agnes on their night out.
 When Gloria insults Mame's company, Patrick instead defends them and insults Gloria's own circle, ending their relationship.
-Mame dedicates her royalties to a home for refugee Jewish children in Mountebank, much to the Upsons' horror.
+To the Upsons' horror, Mame dedicates her royalties to a home for refugee Jewish children to be built adjoining the Upson property in Mountebank.
 The Upsons leave in a huff.
 Mame berates Babcock for his attempts to manipulate Patrick's life; he also leaves.
-By 1946, Patrick and Pegeen are married and have a son Michael.
+By 1946, Patrick and Pegeen are married and have a son, Michael.
 Mame and Michael persuade his parents to let Mame take the child on a journey to India, and the movie fades as Mame tells Michael of all the wondrous sights they will see.